Discover It Cash Back vs. Discover It Chrome | Bankrate

 Because this is a rewards card, it’s recommended that applicants have good to excellent credit before applying.
 Our credit score recommendation is between 670 and 850 on the FICO scoring range.

-Although the Discover it® Cash Back card offers more potential rewards, there’s a lot to be said for simplicity.
-For those who don’t want the hassle of activating quarterly bonuses, juggling changing categories or just want simple rewards, the Discover it® Chrome offers easy-to-earn cash back rewards without jumping through any hoops.
+Although the Discover it Cash Back card offers more potential rewards, there’s a lot to be said for simplicity.
+For those who don’t want the hassle of activating quarterly bonuses or juggling changing categories, or who just want simple rewards, the Discover it Chrome offers easy-to-earn cash back rewards without jumping through any hoops.

 Additional benefits